Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Introduction

+Similarly to model-based control, recent works have shown successful results in learning ``blind'' control policies, with only proprioceptive sensing being mapped to joint commands.
+For quadrupedal robots, such approaches have resulted in successful locomotion controllers on both flat~\cite{tan2018minitaur,hwangbo2019anymal} and rough terrain~\cite{kumar2021rma,lee2020anymal}.
+Other works have shown the possibility of directly imitating animal motions~\cite{peng2020laikagoimitation}, and the emergence of different gaits through minimizing energy consumption with deep reinforcement learning~\cite{fu2022energy}.
+More recent works have integrated vision with proprioceptive sensing for tasks such as obstacle avoidance~\cite{yang2022learning} as well as dynamic crossing of rough terrain through the use of sampling from height maps~\cite{miki2022learning,rudin2022anymalisaac}.
+Additional works have shown gap crossing~\cite{yu2022visual}, also with full flight phases learned from pixels and leveraging MPC~\cite{margolis2022pixels}.

+Directly mapping from proprioceptive sensing to joint space commands typically involves careful reward shaping with many weighted terms, and on the order of millions or even billions of simulated training timesteps.
+To better structure the learning problem and avoid undesired local optima, recent works are exploring different action spaces, and in particular modulating outputs of high level trajectory generators~\cite{iscen2018policies}.
+This idea has lead to successful sim-to-real transfers for a variety of platforms including quadrupeds~\cite{lee2020anymal,miki2022learning} and bipeds~\cite{siekmann2021blind}.
+Additionally, incorporating phase encodings facilitates learning different gaits~\cite{shao2022gait}, and can also be used together with MPC~\cite{yang2022fast,xie2021glide}.

-Separately, several recent works have shown that the choice of action space has a large effect on both training time and policy quality, for general robotic systems ranging from manipulators~\cite{martinIROS19VICES,stulp2012impedance,buchli2010impedanceRL,luo2019impedance} to legged systems~\cite{peng2017actionspace,bellegardaIROS19TaskSpaceRL,bellegarda2020robust}.
-These works show that choosing the right action space is critical to learning an optimal policy, and in particular suggest that selecting actions in Cartesian space with impedance control can outperform learning in joint space, depending on the task.
+With trajectory generators and MPC, there are questions about optimality with respect to both speed and efficiency, as the resulting policies are biased by design choices.
+Other studies have also shown that action space choice has large effects on both training time and policy quality, for general robotic systems ranging from manipulators~\cite{martinIROS19VICES,stulp2012impedance,buchli2010impedanceRL,luo2019impedance} to legged systems~\cite{peng2017actionspace,bellegardaIROS19TaskSpaceRL,bellegarda2020robust, duan2021learning}.
+These works show that choosing the right action space is critical to learning an optimal policy, and in particular suggest that selecting actions in Cartesian space can outperform learning in joint space, depending on the task.

+The sim-to-real transfer is another important aspect of this problem.
+There are several methods to improve the robustness of policies trained in simulation, such as domain randomization \cite{tobin2017domain, exarchos2021policy} and dynamics randomization~\cite{peng2018sim, mordatch2015ensemble, xie2021dynamics}.
+In addition to sufficient simulation environmental noise or accurate dynamics modeling, policy representation in terms of neural network architecture also plays an important role for the sim-to-real transfer.
+Previous works\cite{siekmann2021blind, peng2018sim, siekmann2020learning} have shown that a memory-enabled network (i.e. LSTM) has higher proficiency to deal with partially observable environments.